lacerbi/workshop-nyu-2019/README.md

 # Introduction to modeling and model fitting in cognitive and computational neuroscience (2019)

 This repository contains materials for an introductory workshop to modeling and model fitting in cognitive and computational neuroscience, part of which I presented at the Center for Neural Science, NYU in September 2019.

+This tutorial focuses on model fitting via optimization (i.e., maximum-likelihood and maximum-a-posteriori estimation), and on the Bayesian Adaptive Direct Search (BADS) optimization algorithm (https://github.com/lacerbi/bads).

 I gave different versions of this tutorial at many other institutions and summer schools (see [here](http://luigiacerbi.com/tutorials/)).

+## Tutorial

 The main file for the tutorial is the script [ModelingTutorial.m](https://github.com/lacerbi/model-fitting-workshop/blob/master/ModelingTutorial.m).